Back to Blog

 • Habeas corpus (when the inmate believes their sentence has expired or the court didn’t have the authority to sentence them in the first place) (Banks et al., 2021).

-Overall, these two amendments provide a guide to no cruel and unusual punishment.
+Overall, these two amendments help to avoid cruel and unusual punishment.
 Supreme court decisions provide subjective testing tools on whether an action will “shock the conscience” and be found as a violation of an individual's civil rights.
-You can operate a facility with the best of intentions, policies, and procedures, but there will always be a conflict when you infringe on a person's freedom and liberty.
-Detention facilities must operate in a transparently to reduce risk and build trust with the inmate population and the public.
+You can operate a facility with the best intentions, policies, and procedures, but there will always be a conflict when you infringe on a person's freedom and liberty.
+Detention facilities must operate transparently to reduce risk and build trust with the inmate population and the public.

-Administrators are required to meet ever-increasing standards of compliance with federal, state, and local requirements.
+Administrators are required to meet ever-increasing compliance standards with federal, state, and local requirements.
 They need to have the pulse of the operation at their fingertips.
 So, think to yourself, when was the last time you had a committee audit your policies and procedures to be sure every policy has a measurement tool and auditing function to prove compliance?
-This may seem like it’s excessive, but as populations rise, risk increases and lawsuits can to be filed.
+This may seem excessive, but as populations rise, risk increases, and lawsuits can be filed.
 Knowing your numbers and compliance percentages becomes a key to success.
-Challenge yourself and your teams to measure what matters and identify what is challenging your staff on a daily basis.
+Challenge yourself and your teams to measure what matters and identify what is challenging your staff daily.
 Trust and verify.

 References: